 Ordinarily it would be impossible for healthcare providers to constantly capture accurate data that exists outside the four walls of their facilities.
 But smart speakers allow patients to provide more information from the comfort of their own homes, without the limitations of business hours.

 Since smart speakers like Alexa obtain data in real time as the patient experiences symptoms or makes progress after a health procedure, they empower healthcare providers with more complete information that can in turn allow them to treat patients more effectively.

-“Using a telehealth consult or a remote Alexa skill helps people who live in remote areas gain instant access to healthcare and removes barriers to obtaining that care,” McClintock said.
+“Using a telehealth consult or a remote Alexa skill helps people who live in remote areas gain instant access to healthcare and removes barriers to obtaining that care,” Stein said.

 For patients who are inhibited from accessing care due to cost, distance, or mobility limitations, AI offers a convenient and affordable alternative.